-The franchise laws are comprised of a combination of federal and state laws that govern the offer and sale of franchises.
+The franchise laws are a combination of federal and state laws that govern the registration, offer and sale of franchises, and the legal relationship between franchisors and franchisees.
 The Federal Franchise Rule is the overarching federal franchise law that governs all franchise transactions throughout the United States, in all fifty states.
 The Federal Franchise Rule is enforced by the Federal Trade Commission and the central requirement of the Federal Franchise Rule and the FTC’s enforcement activities relate to a franchisor’s disclosure of a franchise disclosure document prior to the offer or sale of any franchise.

 States that require the registration of a FDD with the local state administrator are known as “franchise registration states”.
 States that require the filing of a notice or exemption request with a state administrator – but not the registration or filing of a FDD – are known as “franchise filing states“.
 States that require neither registration nor a filing are typically referred to as “non-registration states”.
 For additional information about state franchise laws, whether or not a state is a franchise registration state, a filing state, or a non-registration state and the applicable laws of each state, visit state specific franchise laws page.

 - Federal and State Law: The Franchise Laws are comprised of a combination of both federal and state laws.